Dave-ts/Shell-PyMail/README.md

 ## Install

-PyMail has a built in install command that should function on most Linux systems.
-The install location will be in `/opt/shell_pymail` by way of simply copying the script to that location.
-Symbolic links will be created to `/usr/local/bin/pymail.sh` and `/usr/local/bin/pymail` as a matter of convenience.
+PyMail has a builtin install command that should function on most Linux systems.
+The application will be installed to `/opt/shell_pymail` by way of simply copying the script to that location.
+Symbolic links will be created at `/usr/local/bin/pymail.sh` and `/usr/local/bin/pymail` as a matter of convenience.

+After running the install command you should change the ownership of all installed files to the user you wish to allow access to send email. `# chown -R <approved_user>:<approved_group> /opt/shell_pymail`

 This non-conventional install method is more a tool for myself and the way I use the script than anything.
 Installing this way allows the script to be used in environments where pip and/or git are not installed.
 The install should not be used if you are intending to import shell-pymail as a module.